bittorrent/btc/README.md

 Installation
 ------------

-BTC is written in python and can be installed with pip:
+BTC requires python 2.6.x or 2.7.x and can be installed using pip:

     $ pip install -U https://github.com/bittorrent/btc/tarball/master